Pm7-dev/Cornbread-Densened/README.md

 It is called Cornbread because I wanted it to be called Cornbread.
 # How to Set Up
 This tutorial assumes you already have a Spigot server set up.
 If you do not already know how to set up a Spigot server, many tutorials can be found on YouTube.
 This plugin will not work on vanilla, fo
-1. Head over to the [releases](https://github.com/Pm7-dev/Cornbread-Densened/releases/) page and download the latest (probably only) version of the plugin.
+1. Head over to the [releases](https://github.com/Pm7-dev/Cornbread-Densened/releases/) page or the [spigot releases]() and download the latest (probably only) version of the plugin.
 2. Shut down your server if it is running
 3. Add the plugin to your plugins folder
-4. Make sure the `level-name` is set to `world` in the `server.properties` file
+4. Make sure the `level-name` is set to `world` in the `server.properties` file.
+If you know you didn't change it, you can ignore this
-5. Delete the current world folder, along with the nether and end world folders
+5. Either delete the current world folder, along with the nether and end world folders, or move them to a different location if you want to save them
-6. add the following text to the end of your `bukkit.yml` file
+6. Add the following text to the end of your `bukkit.yml` file
 ```
 worlds:
   world:
     generator: CornbreadDensened
   ```
+7. Start up the server
+8. Once startup is complete, run the `/start` command to set up some game rules
+9. Have no fun!
 # Feature List
 For maximum annoyance value, I suggest playing through the game completely blind.
 However, if you want to know exactly what you're getting yourself into, click the "Show Feature List" button to see what exactly the plugin does
 <details>
   <summary>Show Feature List</summary>

 - There is a custom world generator built specifically for this plugin's overworld dimension.
 It's hard to describe exactly what it does, but it certainly is interesting.
-- Every time you respawn from a bed, there is a 1 in 25 chance that the bed goes up in flames
 - Creeper explosions are much larger and cause fire
 - All mobs spawn with Strength, Resistance, and Speed
 - Chests and Barrels cannot be crafted